Communities

 • > There is no "best", but "What camera is best?" is the default question.
 We need a way to guide people into asking "**What camera is best for _me_ for _this particular situation_ given _these constraints_?**"

-#1: Initial revision by user avatar scottbb‭ · 2020-05-12T21:59:33Z (almost 4 years ago)
+#1: Initial revision by user avatar scottbb‭ · 2020-05-12T21:59:33Z (over 4 years ago)

 I’m fairly active in the moderation queues at Photo-SE; I also have fairly strong opinions on this topic.